 A detailed shirataki noodles recipe that will teach you how to make the most out of these zero carb noodles.
 Simply buttered, they are delicious!

-I find that shirataki noodles make a good pasta and noodle substitute, as long as you prepare them correctly (instructions below) – otherwise they are rubbery, slimy and unpleasant to eat.
+I find that shirataki noodles make a good pasta and noodle substitute.
+That is, as long as you prepare them correctly (instructions below).
+Otherwise they are rubbery, slimy and unpleasant to eat.

-But prepared correctly and mixed with a yummy sauce, or added to soup, they do give a satisfactory answer to your noodle cravings, if you happen to have them.
+You do need to prepare them correctly according to a good shirataki noodles recipe.
+Then mix them with a yummy sauce, or add them to soup.
+When you do, they definitely give a satisfactory answer to your noodle cravings.
+That is, if you happen to have them.
+I know I do. 😳

-Shirataki noodles also have health benefits.
+Shirataki noodles do seem to have health benefits.
 Konjac root is basically glucomannan, a soluble fiber, or prebiotic.
 It encourages the growth of good bacteria in our stomach.
-It CAN cause intestinal distress in some people, so start slowly and see how it affects you.
-If you suffer gas or stomachache, shirataki noodles are sadly not for you.
+Having said that, it CAN cause intestinal distress in some people.
+So start slowly and see how it affects you.
+If you suffer gas or stomach ache, shirataki noodles are sadly not for you.

 - 1 tablespoon unsalted butter (a rich, European-style butter is best in this simple recipe)